tildakallstrom/Diablo/README.md

 This projects contains a console app created with Java which contains characters from the game Diablo - Mages, Rangers, Rogues and Warriors.
 It also includes Items - Armors and Weapons of different types which can be equipped in different slots and equipped by different characters of different levels.

+## Creator
+This project was created by Tilda Källström @tildakallstrom and was completed August 2022.

 ## Background

 This is a console application for the first assignment of the Java course at Noroff.